Reduction along strong Dirac maps: Dirac reduction

-For nondegenerate Dirac realizations, we give a simple freeness criterion that determines when the reduction level $S$ is transverse to the Dirac realization map.
+We conclude this section by giving a simple freeness criterion that determines when the $Z$-level $S$ is transverse to a strong Dirac map.
 It is a generalization of the classical fact that, when $M$ is a Hamiltonian $G$-space, the point $0\in\g^*$ is a regular value of the moment map if and only if the action of $G$ on the $0$-fiber is locally free.
-To state it, first note that the condition $\rho_C(v, \alpha)=0$ implies that $v = 0$, so we may view $\ker \rho_C$ as a subset of $T^*X$.
+To state it, recall that the condition $\rho_C(v, \alpha)=0$ implies that $v = 0$, so we may view $\ker \rho_C$ as a subset of $T^*X$.